apoorvlathey/invite-markets/README.md

 }
 ```

+## Interactive UI (Browser-Based Payments)

+The homepage features an interactive UI that allows you to try the API directly from your browser:

+1. **Connect Your Wallet** - Click "Connect Wallet" and choose from multiple wallet options:

+   - MetaMask
+   - WalletConnect
+   - Coinbase Wallet
+   - Rainbow
+   - And more via RainbowKit

+2. **Configure Parameters** - Set your desired min and max values for the random number range

+3. **Pay & Generate** - Click "Generate Random Number" to:
+   - See the cost (0.01 USDC) upfront
+   - Sign the USDC transfer in your wallet
+   - Receive the random number result as JSON

+The interactive UI uses [x402-axios](https://www.npmjs.com/package/x402-axios) to automatically handle the payment flow:

+- Detects the 402 Payment Required response
+- Creates a payment header using your connected wallet
+- Retries the request with proof of payment
+- Displays the API response

+**Supported Networks:**

+- Base Mainnet (for production)
+- Base Sepolia (for testing)

+Make sure your wallet is connected to the correct network and has sufficient USDC balance.

 ## How x402 Works

 The x402 middleware intercepts API requests and verifies payment before allowing access to the protected endpoint.
 Here's how it works: